gravyboat/docka-docka-docka/README.rst

 docka-docka-docka is a full environment example to help you and your developers get up to speed quickly with an environment which can be duplicated between environments.
+Currently it is suggested to use Ubuntu due to the known issues listed at the bottom of this Readme.
 It's made of three components:

 components
 ----------